ComPHPPuebla/slim-modules/docs/argument-converters.md

 ## Modifying arguments

-You can pass an anonymous function to the `ControllerResolver` in order to modify the arguments passed to your controller.
+You can pass an anonymous function to the `Resolver` in order to modify the arguments passed to your controller.
 Suppose for instance that your method `Modules\ProductCatalog\Controllers\ProductController::showProductForm` does not need the request argument.
 You could remove it by registering your route the following way: